 Lewa Safari Camp

 Luxury Safari Tents (average 27m2)

-Elewana Lewa Safari Camp offers 11 x authentic comfort for its visitors.
-Each safari tent has a thatched roof, and spacious veranda.
+Elewana Lewa Safari Camp offers 11 x authentic luxury safari tents.
+Each has a thatched roof and a spacious veranda.
 Very much in the ‘Lewa’ style.
 The en-suite bathrooms have flush toilets and hot water showers.
-The bedrooms can be laid out as doubles or twins.
-Three of the tents can accommodate triples for children under 16 only.
+They can be double or twin beds.
+Three of the tents can accommodate triples for children under 16.

+Lewa Safari Camp